google/nsjail/README.md

 This is NOT an official Google product.

 ### What is it
 NsJail is a process isolation tool for Linux.
-It makes use of the the namespacing, resource control, and seccomp-bpf syscall filter subsystems of the Linux kernel.
+It utilizes Linux namespace subsystem, resource limits, and the seccomp-bpf syscall filters from the Linux kernel.

-It can help among others, with:
+It can help with (among other things):
-  * Securing networking services (e.g. web, time, DNS), by isolating them from the rest of the OS
+  * Isolating networking services (e.g. web, time, DNS), by isolating them from the rest of the OS
   * Hosting computer security challenges (so-called CTFs)
   * Containing invasive syscall-level OS fuzzers

 Features:
   * It offers three distinct operation modes.
 See [this section](#which-use-cases-are-supported) for more info.
-  * Can use [kafel seccomp-bpf configuration language](https://github.com/google/kafel/) for syscall policy creation.
+  * Uses [kafel seccomp-bpf configuration language](https://github.com/google/kafel/) for syscall policy creation.
   * It's rock-solid.

 ### What forms of isolation does this tool provide